xipki/xipki/README.md

 - HSM Proxy
   - Provide service to access to the HSM remotely.

-- For CA, OCSP Responder, Protocol Gateway, Mgmt CLI, and CLI
+- For CA, OCSP Responder, CA Protocol Gateway, Management Client, Client, and HSM Proxy
   - Support of PKCS#12 and JCEKS keystore
   - Support of PKCS#11 devices, e.g. HSM
   - API to use customized key types, e.g. smart card